-So I saw a lot of different places and I noticed that recycling in general is different than in Germany.
+So, I saw a lot of different places and I noticed that recycling, in general, is different than in Germany.

 Now I’m doing an internship at Foam Equipment + Consulting Co. and hear a lot about recycling and recognize that I don’t know much about that.

-I started to think about that.
+Then, I started to think about it.